HewlettPackard/shs-docs/docs/portal/developer-portal/install/install_or_upgrade_compute_nodes.md

    slingshot-utils-<version>_<hash>.x86_64.rpm
    ```

-   Then as an example, you can install the RPMs using the following example commands:
+   Then as an example, install the RPMs using the following example commands:

    ```bash
    root@host> rpm -ivf /share/slingshot-rpms/slingshot-network-config-<version>_<hash>.x86_64.rpm